solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ## Exercise 1: Setup and Configuration

-In this exercise you will create some tables and use the COPY command to move data into those tables.
+In this exercise, you will create some tables and use the COPY command to move data into those tables.
 The data is in JSON format and not SQL format so the usage of `jsonb` data type with be required to import the data into a temporary table.
 We will use this initial data to run some queries to transform the data such that we can utilize the new JSON syntax in PostgreSQL 16.

 ### Task 1: Configure Server Parameters

 You will utilize the query store and logical replication in subsequent labs.
 Here you will modify the server parameters to support these exercises.
 You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.

 1. Switch to the Azure Portal.
 2. Browse to your primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint.